How To Find Jobs in the UAE

 Employment agencies are present in major cities and are also available on the Internet.

 Make sure the job you accepted is the job you really want.
 This is particularly important in the United Arab Emirates, as there is the UAE law, which aims to stop people from job-hopping.
-This law enables employers to give you a minimum six months ban from working in the United Arab Emirates if you resign from a job.
+This law enables employers to give you a minimum of six months ban from working in the United Arab Emirates if you resign from a job.
 If you accept just any job in order to enter the country you are likely to end up doing that job for a longer time than initially planned since resigning often means that you will be banned!

 Make sure you know in advance, in what currency you will be paid!